cardillan/mindcode/doc/syntax/TOOLS-REFRESHER.markdown

 copying the files from the above repository there.
 Then you can place new schematic built by Schematics Builder (possibly automating this task using the [Command line tool](TOOLS-CMDLINE.markdown)).
-The mod will ensure all schematic from this directory are loaded into Mindustry when the game starts, and also allows you to use the **Refresh** button in the **Schematics** screen to reload all schematic even when the game is running.
+The mod will ensure all schematic from this directory are loaded into Mindustry when the game starts, and also allows you to use the **Refresh** button in the **Schematics** screen to reload all schematics even when the game is running.

 At this moment, new tags won't appear in the **Schematics** screen filter until the screen is closed and reopened.
-Also, if you had a filter active, you need to activate or deactivate it to update list of displayed schematic matching the filter.
+Also, if you had a filter active, you need to activate or deactivate it to update list of displayed schematics matching the filter.

 See [Mindustry Modding Guide](https://simonwoodburyforget.github.io/mindustry-modding/) if you have trouble